vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 DO NOT RELY ON THIS TO MATCH VALUES IN THE DATABASE!
 The SIM table does not support selection by ID so you can't use this for anything anyways.

+### Duplicate entries

+Duplicate entries, multiple entries having the same name and/or number, are allowed.
+This follows the behavior of other smart phone and non-smart phone applications.

 ## Some OEMs automatically sync SIM card data with Contacts Provider data

 Samsung phones import contacts from SIM into the Contacts Provider.
 When using the builtin Samsung